arnabjena007/Apex_Website/README.md

 ## Contact

-If you have any questions or concerns, feel free to email us at APEX@COMMUNITY.ac.in 📧.
+If you have any questions or concerns, feel free to email us at apexcommunity.mitblr@gmail.com 📧.

 <p align="center">Made with ❤️ | Hosted on <a href="https://apex-website-gules.vercel.app/">Vercel</a></p>